islandstream/islandstream.github.io/_posts/2018-11-08-brainstorming.md

 title: Fleshing out ideas
 ---

-During our post-up session we ideated using timed brainstorms.
-The following ideas came about from my reading, research, observations, experience as a (not very active) member of a community garden plot and thinking about all the barriers and issues around co-ordinated efforts to grow food in an urban community in South East London.
+During our post-up session Team Sex and the Smart City ideated using timed brainstorms.
+My contributions came from reading, research, observations and experience as a (not very active) member of a community garden plot, and from thinking about the barriers and issues around co-ordinated efforts to grow food in an urban community in South East London.

 Sketches yet to be uploaded